CDC can’t stop evictions, as Biden calls on states to act - The Boston Globe

 Congress was unable to pass legislation swiftly to extend the ban, which expired at midnight Saturday, and the House Democratic leaders have said it was now up to Biden’s administration to act.

-Progressive lawmakers, led by Rep. Cori Bush, D-Mo., and including Rep. Alexandria Ocasio-Cortez, have been protesting at the Capitol.
+Progressive lawmakers, led by Representative Cori Bush, a Missouri Democrat, and including Representative Alexandria Ocasio-Cortez, have been protesting at the Capitol.
 The St. Louis-area congresswoman has camped at the building overnight for the past several days.

 Advertisement